 • As your baby sheds the lanugo and vernix caseosa, she will swallow them along with amniotic fluid.
 Once she’s born, she’ll dispose of them through her first bowel movement — black waste called meconium.

 Did you know that massages can provide relief from the headaches, shortness of breath, indigestion, lower back pain, sciatica, varicose veins, and swollen ankles of pregnancy?
 It will feel great now, and may come in handy during labour, too.

 You may not realize that breastfeeding is a learned skill and some moms have trouble getting started.
 But studies show that women who receive instruction and support have fewer problems breastfeeding, so doing some reading now is a smart idea.

 You said it!
 Advice from real moms

 “Once you give birth, take advantage of people wanting to hold the baby and pick her up when she’s crying, and just rest!” – Melissa

 Labour day tips: the pushing stage

 Have you thought about how you will push your baby out?
 If you picture the typical TV birth — on your back with your legs in stirrups, and a crowd of people chanting “push, push,” you may be surprised to learn that’s not the most effective approach.
-Find out more about this exciting stage of birth and what other positions for pushing you might find more comfortable.

 The first few weeks at home with your new baby can be a challenging time.
 It’s easy to feel overwhelmed when you are exhausted and caring for your newborn 24/7.
-Here are 10 tips to make your transition to parenthood a little easier.